shaynewx/Word-Ladder/README.md

 ## Testing

-Unit tests are provided in `word_ladder_test.cpp` to ensure the correctness and efficiency of the library.
+Unit tests are provided in `src/word_ladder_test.cpp` to ensure the correctness and efficiency of the library.
 To run the tests:

 1. Configure your project with CMake in the root directory:
     ```sh